Renu987/Terraform/Terraform-using-pipeline/Readme.md

 Go to AWS management console and open the service code build

-Create a project in code build using buildspec.yml
+Create a project in code build using buildspec.yml and github as source (https://github.com/Renu987/Terraform)

 Role ( give resource full access like ec2 full access and s3 full access+ CloudWatchLogsFullAccess)